Personal Protective Wear

 Ready to learn more?
 Let's get into it!

-As its name implies, PPE is any gear that is designed to protect your team members against physical harm or any other hazards that could be present in your work environment.
+As its name implies, personal protective wear is any gear that is designed to protect your team members against physical harm or any other hazards that could be present in your work environment.

-From manufacturing and warehousing to mining and logging, there are many different industries that require at least some form of PPE.
+From manufacturing and warehousing to mining and logging, many different industries require at least some form of personal protective wear.
 While these might not be everyday hazards, wearing the gear is a preventative step toward improving on-site safety conditions.

-Before you research the best equipment for your workforce, make sure to read over the Occupational Health and Safety Administration (OSHA)'s guidelines on PPE requirements.
+Before you research the best equipment for your workforce, make sure to read over the Occupational Health and Safety Administration (OSHA)'s guidelines on personal protective wear requirements.
 You're required by law to meet these standards, or you could face serious penalties and legal fallout in the event of an audit or accident.

-Next, let's take a look at why PPE should be an essential business purchase, starting today.
+Next, let's take a look at why personal protective wear should be an essential business purchase, starting today.

 Although almost every industry might incur some form of risk, workers should never feel in danger when on the job.
-If you don't currently have a PPE budget in place, here are a few reasons why it's smart to make the investment.
+If you don't currently have a personal protective wear budget in place, here are a few reasons why it's smart to invest.

 1. Provide Head Protection